 Stream Restoration Interns will work side-by-side with Adopt A Stream Foundation Ecologists and Technicians completing a variety of salmon stream restoration tasks.
-Major projects projected include: Installation of multiple large log fish habitat structures in Woods Creek near Monroe WA; removing creosote log bank armoring, re-grading that stream bank and anchoring engineered fish habitat structures in Griffin Creek located in east King County; maintaining and monitoring ongoing riparian restoration projects in 6 watersheds in located Snohomish Counties and King Counties including Thornton Creek in Seattle.
+Major projects projected include: Installation of multiple large log fish habitat structures in Woods Creek near Monroe WA; removing creosote log bank armoring, re-grading that stream bank and anchoring engineered fish habitat structures in Griffin Creek located in east King County; maintaining and monitoring ongoing riparian restoration projects in 6 watersheds located Snohomish Counties and King Counties.
 Experiences gained in: stream restoration construction techniques, invasive vegetation control techniques, and use of electro-shockers as part of dewatering and fish exclusion efforts required of in-stream restoration work.

 Under the direction of Marian Hanson, a former UW intern who earned her Masters of Landscape Architecture while working for us, new Interns will focus on the on-going restoration of a three-acre wetland that was resurrected from a gravel parking next to the Northwest Stream Center Visitors Building.
 In addition, these interns will be involved with maintaining the beautiful native plant landscape next to a 1/2 mile long Elevated Nature Trail that winds through very complex 20-acre wetland and forest area riparian next to North Creek.
 Experiences gained in: wetland/riparian zone landscape enhancement and restoration benefitting both fish and wildlife (most mammals, amphibians, and birds found in western Washington).